 If you’re interested in seeing some of South America’s resident penguins, head to Punta Norte on the Valdes Peninsula, a spot known to have colonies of charismatic, black-and-white Magellanic penguins.

 After all your wildlife adventures, make sure to feast on authentic Argentine fare at some of the excellent restaurants in Puerto Madryn.
-While the country is known for its steaks and Patagonian lamb, seafood is the star here, with local fishermen reeling in salmon, cod, sole, and squid every morning, served as mouthwatering platters and stews in the town’s many dining spots.
+While Argentina is one of the best countries in South America to visit for steaks and Patagonian lamb, seafood is the star here, with local fishermen reeling in salmon, cod, sole, and squid every morning, served as mouthwatering platters and stews in the town’s many dining spots.

 Rio De Janeiro, Brazil